AmishaSingla/question2/README.md

 ### How to run the test cases

 From the root directory of the project:
-To execute the test case for Class Question1 in package `athletes` use the command: `./gradlew test -Dtest.single='*athletes/Question1'`
+To execute the test case for Class Question1 in package `chelog1` use the command: `./gradlew test -Dtest.single='*chelog1/Question1'`